 ASE A4 Steering Suspension Practice Test

-16. EPAS Electronic Power Assist Steering systems require input from all of the following EXCEPT:
+16. The Electric Power Assist Steering EPAS systems controller requires input from all of the following EXCEPT:

 • A. The vehicle speed sensor.